|

 I have given her strict orders to remain by my side at all times."

-Haldir nodded, wondering how well the 'strict orders' had been
+Haldir wondered how well the 'strict orders' had been received.

-who she is, mellon nín, I would be grateful if you will
+mellon nín, I would be grateful if you will also

-also keep a watch on her.
-Do not be obvious, though, or she will
+keep a watch on her.
+Do not be obvious, though, or she will deliberately

 Haldir was flattered that Legolas had asked him to watch over